cairnswm/module-federation-runtime-config/README.md

 # Run time configuration for Module Federation - Example

+Run time configuration for Micro Front Ends gives a good developer experience as it allows a developer to integrate a module being developed locally into a deployed environment.
+Single Spa does this very successfully.

+This demo shows an implementation for Module Federation that implements a similar structure to the Single Spa devtools functionality.

 ## Running the Example

 ### Install

 - Open the complete project in VS Code
-- open a terminal for each project (except styleguide2) -- host
+- Open a terminal for each project (except styleguide2)
+    - host
--- components
+    - components
--- styleguide
+    - styleguide
 - in each terminal Run
--- npm i
+    - ```npm i```
 - in each terminal Run
--- npm start
+    - ```npm start```

 Each project will open a new window
 - 3060: Host application